mfcovington/djangocms-lab-members/README.md

 - Start the development server (`python manage.py runserver`) and visit http://127.0.0.1:8000/

-- Create a CMS page and attachethe `Lab Members App` under `Advanced Settings` for the page.
+- Create a CMS page and attach the `Lab Members App` under `Advanced Settings` for the page.

 *Version 0.1.1*